entur/firebase-config-sync/README.md

 -q, --quiet             Disable all logging
--i, --ignore            Don't save properties that don't already exist in local file -s, --sort              Sort config alphabetically before saving to config file -f, --file <path>       Custom file to save to, if you don't want to use the one specified in configFiles
+-i, --ignore            Don't save properties that don't already exist in local file -s, --sort              Sort config alphabetically before saving to config file -n, --no-parsing        Do not parse config values before saving to file -f, --file <path>       Custom file to save to, if you don't want to use the one specified in configFiles
 ```